 - Play the video (3 mins) with or without sound according to language preference.
-You may stop the video to highlight key points. - Discuss their reactions to the video, asking: - o How did they infant react when the mother was responsive and engaged with her child? - o How did the infant express their need for engagement with the mother? - o How did the infant respond when the mother stopped reacting and responding to them? - o What would that child do, eventually, if the mother kept ignoring her? - o What do you think happens with depressed mothers or those who don't respond and interact with their children?
-What might mean for the child's physical, emotional and social development?
+You may stop the video to highlight key points. - Discuss the participants' reactions to the video, asking: - o How did the infant react when the mother was responsive and engaged with her child? - O How did the infant express the need for engagement with the mother? - o How did the infant respond when the mother stopped reacting and responding to her? - O What would that child do, eventually, if the mother kept ignoring her? - What do you think happens with depressed mothers or those who don't respond and interact with their children?
+What might that mean for the child's physical, emotional and social development?